neksa/mutagene/docs/motif_doc.rst

     show this help message and exit

 Examples:

+Option 1 - Search for motifs in mutational data

- 1. mutagene motif search -i sample1.maf -g hg19 -m 'C[A>T]' --> searches for the presence of the C[A>T] motif in sample1.maf using hg19
+To search for presence of the C[A>T] motif in sample1.maf using hg19

- 2. mutagene motif search -i sample2.vcf -g hg18 --> searches in sample2.vcf for all preidentified motifs in mutagene using hg18
+    $ mutagene motif search -i sample1.maf -g hg19 -m 'C[A>T]'

+To search sample2.vcf for all preidentified motifs in mutagene using hg18

- 3. mutagene motif search -i sample1.maf -g hg18 -o motif_results --> searches sample1.maf for all preidentified motifs in mutagene using hg18 and program output goes into file named motif_results
+    $ mutagene motif search -i sample2.vcf -g hg18

+To search sample1.maf for all preidentified motifs in mutagene using hg18 and have output go into file named motif_results

+    $ mutagene motif search -i sample1.maf -g hg18 -o motif_results

 Option 2 - List all pre-identified motifs in MutaGene

-Command: mutagene motif list
+    $ mutagene motif list

 =============================
 How to Interpret Motif Output